The flow of the river is ceaseless, Its waters never the same. That is, the only constant is change.

 The man said “You, call me Mister Zeke Stephens.
 What do I call you?”

 I introduced myself.
 Zeke cocked his head slightly and grunted.
 “Do you see that Cambodian man over there, the man in that canoe?
 He’s here every day at dawn, catching fish for his family.
 He only stays all day on weekends, but when I see him, every time I see him, he catches more fish than me.
 He’s gonna do it again, too.
 Thanks to you.
 Your little circus act spooked the fish over to his side of the river.”
 Zeke brought his line out of the water, empty.
 He cast again.

 “What do you do with the fish?”
 I inquired.
 Zeke stared at the water and mumbled “I fish for fish.
 Hardly catch any these days.
 But if I did I reckon I wouldn’t feed them to my family!”
 He made a face, as if he’d just eaten something nasty.
 I couldn’t help but notice the stub where his leg had been.
 It was moving as if to dismiss the fish.
-“Besides,” he continued, “I have plenty of food stored up: canned goods, vegetables, dried fruit, a surplus of beer — a heap of munitions, shotguns . . .
+“Besides,” he continued, “I have plenty of food stored up: canned goods, vegetables, dried fruit, a surplus of beer – a heap of munitions, shotguns and two knives that fit your pocket . . .
 You know, contingencies for the millennium.”